 If you have some boiled chickpeas left, then it is pretty simple to assemble this chaat snack.
 Generally when I make Chana Masala, then I always boil extra chickpeas and keep them in the fridge.
-These come handy to make quick recipes like Falafel, Hummus, chana pulao and this chaat.
-You could also use canned chickpeas if you are in a hurry.

 Usually when I prepare any chaat snack, then I prepare the chaat chutneys a day before and refrigerate them.
 The red chili chutney and tamarind chutney keeps well for some weeks.
 Whereas the green chutney keeps well for a day or two.

 The aloo chana chaat recipe can also be made into a salad.
 Just add some grated carrots, blanched french beans, beetroots, zucchini to the chaat.
 Skip the papdi and sev, if serving as a salad.